taoxee/taoxee.github.io/README.md

 # taoxee.github.io/about
-This is the site init for my personal uses
+This is the site init info for my personal informations